 Regular visual inspections of trees, particularly those in frequently visited zones, by a person with a working knowledge of trees and their defects.
 These checks will look for obvious signs of instability or decay.

 Commissioning professional arboricultural surveys and maintenance where applicable, especially for trees identified as high risk or as part of a scheduled programme.
 Such work will only be carried out by suitably competent contractors.

+M/O to check after high winds and record inspection

 Control Measures and Maintenance